-1. How do I reserve my Maine Coon kitten?
+1. How do I reserve a Maine Coon kitten?

-If you are wanting multiple kittens please do separate applications for each kitten with the name of the kittens you are interested in.
+If you are wanting multiple kittens, please fill out separate applications for each kitten with the name of the kitten you are interested in checked.

 We reserve the right to first choose any kitten from any litter for our breeding program.